otto-de/jlineup/README.md

 It can be used as a simple command line tool or as a small web service which is controlled via REST API.

 JLineup shoots and compares screenshots of a web page at two consecutive points in time.
-It does a pixel by pixel comparison of both runs and generates a HTML and a JSON report.
+It does a pixel by pixel comparison of both runs and generates an HTML and a JSON report.
 Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Chromium and Firefox are supported).

 JLineup has no other dependencies than web browser (Firefox or Chrome/Chromium) and a JVM.